JanvandenBrand/2022-09-16-data-analysis-pipelines/index.md

 {% include lc/who.html %}
 {% endif %}

-{% comment %}
-LOCATION

-This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
-You can use https://www.latlong.net/ to find the lat/long of an address.
-{% endcomment %}
 {% assign begin_address = page.address | slice: 0, 4 | downcase  %}
 {% if page.address == "online" %}
 {% assign online = "true_private" %}